Authentic Filipino Martial Arts in Newcastle, Australia

 General Combat

-Practical principle-based and attribute enhancing play-based drills for developing effectiveness and self-expression with sticks, blades, and empty hands.
+Practical principle-based and attribute enhancing play-based solo and partner drills for developing effectiveness and self-expression with sticks, blades, and empty hands.

 Why train Eskrima?